AdobeDocs/certification.en/help/certifications/restart-program.md

 For certain Adobe Experience Cloud certifications, the Adobe Credential Program accepts **customer references** that validate your continued work as an Adobe certified individual leading, managing and/or participating on an Adobe Experience Cloud implementation project.

-In these cases you can provide a customer reference affirming you have participated in at least 100 hours of demonstrated project engagement during your certification renewal 2-year interval.
+In these cases you can provide a customer reference affirming you have participated in at least 100 hours of demonstrated project engagement in the past 12 months.

 **Once your customer reference has been reviewed you will be notified by the Adobe Credential Team.**